DevPixil1/git-demo/readme.md

 ## Git Workflow

 Branches:
+- master
+    - this is live!
-- Master
+- dev
+    - Merge features into here for all teammates, and push to github
-- Dev
+- feature-branch
+    - Do the major dev here

+## Contributors

-- Feature Branch
+- Jose Vazquez